Daples/Daples/README.md

 ### Hey!

+My name is David, a PhD candidate at TU Delft as part of the [UrbanAIR](https://www.urbanair-project.eu) project, funded by EU Horizon Europe.

 My name is David, a second-year Master student in Applied Mathematics at TU Delft.
 Currently, I am working on my Master thesis on bias-aware sequential data assimilation methods under parameter uncertainty.